 Henry Loosemore (organist of King's College, Cambridge) occupied himself during the Interregnum as Lord North's semi-resident organist.
 The use to which this instrument was put is described in detail in Roger North's various reminiscences. | |||

-c.1650 | Whitehall Palace: Cockpit Theatre | Anthony Wood quoted in Hulse, L., John Hingeston, Chelys 12 (VdGS, 1983), p.28 | |
+c1650 | Whitehall Palace: Cockpit Theatre | Anthony Wood quoted in Hulse, L., John Hingeston, Chelys 12 (VdGS, 1983), 28 | |

 Designed by Inigo Jones, the Cockpit Theatre staged the lavish masques of Charles I's court, but no organs are recorded in conjunction with these.
 Wood claimed that Cromwell had the organ placed there (from elsewhere in Whitehall?) and Hingeston was employed to accompany Dering's Latin motets on it for his entertainment. | |||

-1651 | St James's Palace: Col. Hamand | Millar, The King's Goods p.419 | |
+1651 | St James's Palace: Col. Hamand | Millar, The King's Goods, 419 | |

-I am not yet certain which of the various Hammonds who were involved in the Civil War this refers to: presumably one of those on the Royalist side as his property is being confiscated.
+It is not yet certain which of the various Hammonds who were involved in the Civil War this refers to: presumably one of those on the Royalist side as his property is being confiscated.
 The organ was sold for £10. | |||

-1650s | London: Mitre Tavern | Wilson, Roger North, pp.107-9 | |
+1650s | London: Mitre Tavern | Wilson, Roger North, 107-9 | |

 According to North, the organist Phillips played on this 'chamber organ' in a lane behind St Paul's to an audience of smoking and drinking shopkeepers and foremen.
 The repertoire was mainly drawn from Playford's collections of catches.
 (North did not approve of music houses). | |||

-1652 | Chelsea, house of John Danvers | BL Egerton MS 1997 ff68 r-v | |
+1652 | Chelsea, Danvers House | BL Egerton MS 1997 ff68 r-v | |

-On the 10 March Lodewijk Huygens heard Gibbons play on a chamber organ at the house of John Danvers. | |||
+On the 10 March Lodewijk Huygens heard Christopher Gibbons play on a chamber organ at the house of Sir John Danvers – presumably this was Norgate’s organ. | |||

 1652 | London: Davis Mell | Holman, P., Mell, Davis in Sadie, S. and Tyrell, J. (Eds.)
-The New Grove Dictionary of Music and Musicians: Second Edition XVI pp.348-9.
+The New Grove Dictionary of Music and Musicians: Second Edition XVI, 348-9.
 (Oxford: OUP, 2001) | |

-Mell had led the court violin band for Charles I, and was recorded playing with various other former court musicians at his house.
-One wonders whence he acquired the organ. | |||
+Mell had led the court violin band for Charles I, and was recorded playing with various other former court musicians at his house. | |||

 1658 | Kimberley Lodge, Norfolk: music room | Will of Sir Thomas Wodehouse, quoted in Earl, J., The Wodehouses of Kimberley (n.p., 1887) | |